Oliver-Loeffler/scenic-view/ReadMe.md

 Scenic View
 ===========

-Scenic View is a JavaFX application designed to make it simple to understand the current state of your application scenegraph, and to also easily manipulate properties of the scenegraph without having to keep editing your code.
-This lets you find bugs, and get things pixel perfect without having to do the compile-check-compile dance.
+Scenic View lets you explore the scene graph of a running JavaFX application window, as an exploded view, as a tree outline, or as as set of object property panels.
+Scenic View also lets you explore events and even lets you interactively make changes to the scenegraph in your program as it's running, without having to do the compile-check-compile dance.

+You can run Scenic View as a standalone app that searches for running JavaFX apps and attaches to them, or you can include `scenicview.jar` in your build and invoke it in your code like this:

+    ScenicView.show(scene);

 [![Scenic View Screenshot](http://fxexperience.com/wp-content/uploads/2014/08/scenicView1.png)]()